jinlabneurogenomics/aavperturbseq/PerturbSeqAnalysis/DemuxEM/README.md

 # How to prepare computational environment

 To run this pipeline, need python installed, with the packages pandas and pegasusio installed.
 In addition, need demuxEM to be installed (the demuxEM binary should either be placed in the bin directory in this repo or needs a pointer to the demuxEM command).
 Also need to have nextflow downloaded.
-Finally, need to have the context of this directory downloaded to somewhere on your local machine (call the directory codedir)
+Finally, need to have the contents of this directory downloaded to somewhere on your local machine (call the directory codedir)

 # Running the code